 ESTIMATED ALTERNATIVE LOAN ELIGIBILITY

-The amount listed on your award letter may be accessed by applying for a private educational loan.
+The amount listed on your financial aid offer may be accessed by applying for a private educational loan.
 Alternative Loan information is available online.

 Payment for Spring charges is due on January 15th.

 Payment for Summer charges is due on May 15th.

 Payment for any charges posted to your student account after the payment deadlines must be received at USM no later than ten (10) calendar days from the date the charge was incurred.
 If you add a class or incur other campus charges, be sure to check MaineStreet for the updated balance due.

 Methods of payment include: payment in full, sufficient financial aid to cover the entire balance, enrollment in an installment payment plan or confirmation of payment by a third party.

 No payment action is necessary if anticipated financial aid or third party funding is sufficient to cover the balance due in full.